 The unit linked fund values meet the requirements to be a replicating portfolio.
-Therefore the gross unit fund value including any allowance for outstanding charges in respect of initial expenses, with no associated risk margin, will be treated as 'technical provisions as a whole'.
+Therefore the gross unit fund value with no associated risk margin, will be treated as 'technical provisions as a whole'.

 The overall technical provision for a unit linked contract is then unbundled into the following components: